Spatial-then-Temporal Self-Supervised Learning for Video Correspondence: Experiments

-The ablation study is performed with semi-supervised video object segmentation~\cite{pont20172017} on DAVIS-2017 validation set.
-Following the official protocol~\cite{pont20172017}, we use the mean of region similarity $\mathcal{J}_m$, mean of contour accuracy $\mathcal{F}_m$ and their average $\mathcal{J} \& \mathcal{F}_m$ as the evaluation metrics.
-The stride of the encoder is all set to 8 for training and evaluation.
+The ablation studies are performed with semi-supervised video object segmentation on the DAVIS-2017 validation set~\cite{pont20172017}.
+We use the mean of region similarity $\mathcal{J}_m$, mean of contour accuracy $\mathcal{F}_m$ and their average $\mathcal{J} \& \mathcal{F}_m$ as the evaluation metrics.
+We set the stride until layer res$_4$ to 8 for training and evaluation if not specified.

-\textbf{Temporal feature learning.} We first examine how each design in temporal feature learning impacts the overall performance, which is shown Table \ref{table:ablation_a}.
-To have a clear look, we train the model from scratch on YouTube-VOS~\cite{xu2018youtube}.
-The baseline is to apply frame reconstruction $\mathcal{L}_{\mathrm{rec}}$.
-The $p$, $\mathcal{L}_{\mathrm{lc}}$ and $e$ represents pyramid frame reconstruction, local correlation distillation without and with entropy-based selection.
-From the table, we can see leveraging more supervision of frame reconstruction at each pyramid level leads to an improvement in the range of 0.8\%.
-With the guidance of a more fine-grained local correlation map, $\mathcal{L}_{\mathrm{lc}}$ boosts up the accuracy from 65.4\% to 68.1\%.
+\textbf{Temporal feature learning.} We examine how each design in our temporal feature learning impacts the overall performance, which is shown in Table \ref{tab:abalations_temporal}.
+From the table, we can see leveraging more temporal cues with per-level frame reconstruction leads to an improvement in the range of 0.7\%.
+With the guidance of a better local correlation map at fine-grained pyramid level, $\mathcal{L}_{\mathrm{lc}}$ boosts up the accuracy from 65.6\% to 68.4\%.
 Moreover, enforcing the local correlation distillation to focus on the region with higher entropy leads to a performance gain in the range of 0.9\%.
-By fusing the above components, the performance finally reaches 69.0\%.
-The results in Table~\ref{table:ablation_b} consistently indicate that learning motion sensitive features exhibit a performance boost against models trained only with the objective of learning appearance features.
+By fusing the above components, the performance reaches 69.3\%.

-\textbf{Spatial feature learning.} We investigate the effect of training with each component in spatial feature learning.
-The results are shown in Table~\ref{table:ablation_b}.
-With the help of the pre-training on ImageNet using contrastive loss $\mathcal{L}_{\mathrm{nce}}$, the performance of our method reaches 69.3\%/69.6\% with ResNet-18/ResNet-50 when directly fine-tuning on video dataset.
-Moreover, the global correlation distillation loss $\mathcal{L}_{\mathrm{gc}}$ boosts up the performance from 69.3\%/69.6\% to 70.5\%/71.3\% by giving the ability of the model to capture object-level correspondence, which is closely related to object appearance modeling.

-\textbf{Further ablation study of $\mathcal{L}_{\mathrm{gc}}$.} Directly fine-tuning the model pre-trained with contrastive loss $\mathcal{L}_{\mathrm{nce}}$ will lead to a well-known phenomenon of catastrophic forgetting~\cite{li2017learning}, which is closely related to continual learning.
-To further verify the effectiveness of $\mathcal{L}_{\mathrm{gc}}$, we exploit a general continual model LwF~\cite{li2017learning} based on knowledge distillation apart from directly fine-tuning on video dataset.
-We modify the framework of LwF to adapt to the paradigm of self-supervised learning.
-The results are shown in the last three rows of Table \ref{table:ablation_b}.
-All models achieve better results attributed to the proposed temporal feature learning, while our method using $\mathcal{L}_{\mathrm{gc}}$ gets the best performance.
+\textbf{Different training configurations.} We then study the effect of three different ways as defined in Sec.~\ref{configurations}, which is shown in Table~\ref{tab:configurations}.